NCERT Solutions for Class 10 Science Chapter 11 – CBSE Free PDF Download

 11.5 Atmospheric Refraction

-The topic discusses Atmospheric Refraction and how it is related to the twinkling of stars and advance sunrise and delayed sunset.
-The twinkling of a star is due to atmospheric refraction of starlight.
+The topic discusses Atmospheric Refraction and how it is related to the twinkling of stars and advanced sunrise, and delayed sunset.
+The twinkling of a star is due to the atmospheric refraction of starlight.

 11.6 Scattering of Light